dannyblaker/terraform-docker-traefik-restic-stack/README.md

 **Important caveat**: This codebase is not appropriate for services that receive large amounts of traffic, however, for services that receive a relatively small / reasonable amount of traffic - which will be most services you deploy - it works well and saves considerable hosting costs, which makes all parties happy.
 That said, Traefik can be configured for large amounts of traffic by using Docker Swarm or Kubernetes.

+**You are most welcome to use this code in your commercial projects, all that I ask in return is that you credit my work by providing a link back to this repository.**

+Thank you & Enjoy!

+## Stack overview

 | Tool | About | Role |
 | -------- | -------- | -------- |